 Retail productivity is a metric that every store owner or manager wants to maximize.
 After all, the more productive your stores are, the better it is for your bottom line.
-Many factors contribute to retail productivity — your selling space, fixtures, and products are key examples.
+Many factors contribute to helping maximize staff productivity — your selling space, fixtures, and products are key examples.
 But one factor that’s sometimes overlooked (and often under-invested in) is the workforce.

 Your employees can be the biggest drivers of retail productivity, so developing their skills and improving their efficiency should be a priority.

 In this post, we’ll explore the ways that you can help your team be more productive.
 Go through the pointers below and consider incorporating them into your staffing strategy.

 We’ve talked about investing in your staff a few times on the blog, but it’s worth bringing up again.
 Customer-facing employees can have a massive impact on store productivity, so don’t make the mistake of undervaluing them.